pegulabs/terms/alumnifire_terms.md

-Under any circumstance, though, your satisfaction is our utmost priority and we may offer additional services as an alternative to a refund including, but not limited to, Alumnifire Content or the ability to transfer the Exchange to another Provider on the Service.
+Under any circumstance, though, your satisfaction is our utmost priority and we may offer additional services as an alternative to a refund including, but not limited to, Alumnifire Content or the ability to transfer the Exchange to another Member on the Service.
 We may offer a reduced Exchange Fee, and specific terms would be listed in communication you receive from us in such cases.